 - 75.3 Hz corresponds to the distance of 2.3 m.

 - 92 Hz is a fall, which we can treat, in part by moving the listening spot or the speakers.

 REW is capable of calculating the resonance frequencies including their modal multiples.
 Thanks to this simulation, it is possible to find an optimal listening spot and speaker placement more quickly.
 Note that all the calculations can differ from reality due to room furnishings, etc. The program simulates the room as if it was a simple regular cuboid with no windows.

 Special materials designed to improve acoustics are available.
-With these, the manufacturer lists their absorption values and frequency characteristic.
-Selective properties of these materials can be used for different frequency ranges, e. g. materials for ceilings.
-It is important to understand different functions of acoustic materials and their efficiency in relation to frequency.
+With these, the manufacturer lists their absorption values and frequency response.
+Selective properties of these materials can be used for different frequency ranges, e.g. materials for ceilings.
+One needs to study different functions of acoustic materials and their efficiency in relation to frequency.

 Overly Damped Space

-is the opposite of an overly damped space.
-Imagine a glass wall overlooking the garden, glass table, tiled floor, concrete ceiling.
-Minimalist furniture with flat surfaces, chairs with no upholstering.
-Every word is heard repeatedly, we can feel pain if but a glass or a teaspoon clinks.
+This would be the opposite of an overly damped space.
+Imagine a glass wall overlooking the garden, a glass table, tiled floor, concrete ceiling… Minimalist furniture with flat surfaces, chairs with no upholstering.
+Every word is heard repeatedly, we feel pain if but a glass or a teaspoon clinks.
 Such a place, at least from the acoustic perspective, intuitively feels more like a cave—once again a place we do not wish to be in.

 Compromise Is Ideal

 From the point of view of acoustics, the proportion between a space that is overly damp or not damped at all is defined by reverberation.
 That is why measuring reverberation is important to us.
 An average living room with a carpet, upholstered sofa, bookcase and curtains, will always sound better than a space which has no damping or too much damping.